 Intergroup Dialogue Project

-ILR WIDE has been designed to collaborate closely with Cornell’s Intergroup Dialogue Project (IDP).
-IDP uses experiential learning practices amongst Cornell students to foster deeper empathy and understanding across difference.
-Together, ILR WIDE and IDP will design and test innovative teaching methods that elevate understanding on complex, social issues and transfer these methods to organizational settings.
-This will transform Cornell’s increasingly diverse campus into a laboratory for organizational inclusion.
+ILR WIDE collaborates closely with Cornell’s Intergroup Dialogue Project (IDP).
+IDP uses experiential learning practices to foster deeper empathy and understanding across difference.
+Together, ILR WIDE and IDP design and test innovative teaching methods that elevate understanding of DEI and transfer these methods to organizational settings, transforming Cornell’s increasingly diverse campus into a laboratory for organizational inclusion.